 Facebook Ads was a feature introduced to the platform in 2007.
 While a lot has changed over the years, the foundational principles have remained the same.
-Every online marketing channel has its own ad platform, and each of them have their own strengths and weaknesses, but what makes Facebook Ads stand out is its ability to target its users using information that it gleams from our profiles, posts, pastimes, and people we’re connected with.
+Every online marketing channel has its own ad platform, and each of them has their own strengths and weaknesses, but what makes Facebook Ads stand out is its ability to target its users using information that it collects from our profiles, posts, pastimes, and people we’re connected with.

 If you don’t already have a Facebook business page, read our blog post with tips on how to start off strong.

-Why should you consider using Facebook Ads instead of putting your time, effort, and budget into another advertising channel?
+So, why should you consider using Facebook Ads instead of putting your time, effort, and budget into another advertising channel?

 Why use Facebook Ads?

 Organic reach on Facebook is great to build a dedicated audience, but paid Facebook ads are the best way to get content in front of new people or people who’ve previously considered your brand but have not entered your sales funnel.
 Paid reach guarantees that your posts appear in people’s timelines instead of hoping that the organic algorithm works in your favour.

 By targeting your ads, you can put your content in front of people who would be interested in what you have to offer but don’t already follow your Facebook page.

 Metrics (also known as Facebook Insights) are how marketers gauge an advertisement’s success.
 No matter the platform, there are a lot of metrics available at the tip of your fingers (if you know where to look).
 Facebook provides about twice as much detailed metrics on their ads than their organic posts.
 From here, marketers can break down & analyze performance specifically and learn so much about what type of ad content drives your traffic, what calls to action secure leads, and which users are your best customers.

 Set Your Goals & Objectives